Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

 - CNNs work well across images where there are distortions due to lighting conditions, horizontal/vertical shifts, different poses etc.

-- Very good at identifying patterns within images by using filters to find specific groups of pixel groupings that are important.
+- They are very good at identifying patterns within images by using filters to find specific groups of pixel groupings that are important.